The Leeds BookML guide

 Disable ‘Grade SCORM’ and click ‘Save’.

 Note.
 Title and abstract of the file will become title and description of the Minerva entry.
-You will be able to edit the Minerva details right after uploading, if necessary.
+A better way to prepare the description is to use

 3.2 Plain ZIP packages